affilirator/thekitchen-pot/src/content/blog/how-to-cook-sausages-in-the-oven.md

 Many cooks try to use parchment paper or serviette to drain the oil, but still, your lips will remain with a shiny, oily appearance.
 The use of too much oil can be unhealthy, mostly when you eat the sausages regularly.

-If you opt for baking the sausages in the oven, you will minimize the sausage's oil.
+If you opt for baking the sausages in the oven, you will minimize the sausage’s oil.
 As such, you will have healthier yet tastier sausages that you can without the worry of accumulating too much fat in your body.

 **Highly Convenient**

 Baking your sausages in an oven offers one of the easiest cooking methods.
 Unlike grilling, you can bake your sausages in the comfort of your house.

-**_Read how you can use the [smokeless grill for baking sausages](https://thekitchenpot.com/gotham-steel-smokeless-grill-review/) here._**
+***Read how you can use the [smokeless grill for baking sausages](https://thekitchenpot.com/blog/gotham-steel-smokeless-grill-review//) here.***

-Additionally, baking your sausages doesn't require constant checking.
+Additionally, baking your sausages doesn’t require constant checking.
 All you need is to place your sausages in the oven, set the temperature & time, then wait.

 **Reduced Clean Up**

 Using an oven to bake your sausages rarely results in any mess.
-Since you'll use foil and parchment paper, very little, oil/grease will get to the oven surface/grates.
+Since you’ll use foil and parchment paper, very little, oil/grease will get to the oven surface/grates.

 As such, cleaning the oven will be a breeze.
 On the contrary, pan-frying, grilling, and deep frying will leave you with a lot of mess to clean up!

 **Evenly Cooked Sausages**

 Cooking sausages in the oven is almost foolproof.
-You will almost be sure that you'll get the results you anticipated.
-Unlike when using a **[skillet](https://thekitchenpot.com/what-can-i-cook-in-an-electric-skillet/),** you will not be required to turn over the sausages regularly.
+You will almost be sure that you’ll get the results you anticipated.
+Unlike when using a **[skillet](https://thekitchenpot.com/blog/what-can-i-cook-in-an-electric-skillet//),** you will not be required to turn over the sausages regularly.

-Once you set your oven's temperature, the sausages will cook evenly.
-If you want to quicken the cooking process, you'll adjust the temperature to reduce the cooking time.
+Once you set your oven’s temperature, the sausages will cook evenly.
+If you want to quicken the cooking process, you’ll adjust the temperature to reduce the cooking time.

-To avoid overcooking your sausages, we recommend that you use a **[meat thermometer](https://thekitchenpot.com/best-meat-thermometer-for-smoking/)**.
-This way, you'll quickly tell when the sausages get to the right temperatures (approximately 160 degrees Fahrenheit) for eating.
+To avoid overcooking your sausages, we recommend that you use a **[meat thermometer](https://thekitchenpot.com/blog/best-meat-thermometer-for-smoking//)**.
+This way, you’ll quickly tell when the sausages get to the right temperatures (approximately 160 degrees Fahrenheit) for eating.

 **Ideal for Cooking Many Sausages**